szufix/mapel/index.rst

 - Urn Model with the following parameter: 0.5, 0.2, 0.1, 0.05, 0.02, 0.01
 - Mallows with the following parameter: 0.999, 0.99, 0.95, 0.75, 0.5, 0.25, 0.1, 0.05, 0.01, 0.001

-Each of these experiments regards 100 voters and x candadates where x = 3,4,5,10,20,100.
+Each of these experiments regards 100 voters and x candidates where x = 3,4,5,10,20,100.

 The names of these experiments are: